kyungrae/study/designing-data-intensive-applications/part3.md

   head -n 5
 ```

-Although the preceding command line likely looks a bit obscure if you're unfamiliar with Unix tools, it is incredibly powerful.
 It will process gigabytes of log files in a matter of seconds, and you can easily modify the analysis to suit your needs.
 If the job's working set is larger than the available memory, the sorting approach has the advantage that it can make efficient use of disks.
 It's the same principle as we discussed in SSTables and LSM-Trees: chunks of data can be sorted in memory and written out to disk as segment files, and then multiple sorted segments can be merged into a larger sorted file.

 #### The Unix Philosophy

-Dough McIlroy, the inventor of Unix pipes, first described them: "We should have some ways of connecting programs like garden hose—screw in another segment when it becomes necessary to massage data in another way.
-This is the way of I/O also."
-The plumbing analogy stuck, and the idea of connecting programs with pipes became part of what is now known as the Unix philosophy—a set of design principles that became popular among the developers and users of Unix.

 ##### A uniform interface